 • Reclassified Seaplane Tender, Destroyer AVD-7, 2 August 1940

-• During World War II William B. Preston was assigned to the Asiatic-Pacific Theater and participated in the following campaign:
+• During World War II USS William B. Preston was assigned to the Asiatic-Pacific Theater and participated in the following campaign:

 • Decommissioned, 6 December 1945, at Navy Yard Philadelphia, PA.